 As an Amazon Associate I earn from qualifying purchases.
 When you purchase products via my links, it doesn’t cost you anything and I earn a tiny commission, which helps me continue to provide free content here on Letty’s Kitchen.
 Thank you for supporting Letty’s Kitchen!

-Mexican Black-eyed Pea Salad
+Mexican Black-eyed Pea Salad with Lime Vinaigrette

 Ingredients

-- 1/2 cup chopped red onion
+- ½ cup chopped red onion

-- ½ cup cucumber, peeled, seeded and diced in ½ inch chunks
+- ½ cup cucumber peeled, seeded and diced in ½ inch chunks

-- 1 jalapeño pepper, seeded and finely chopped
+- 1 each jalapeño chile ,seeded and finely chopped

 - 3 tablespoons chopped fresh cilantro